Sanganu/Perfectfriend/README.md

 The apiroutes.js - has the routes for all data.
 Get and post calls handle userData.
 This reqiuires firends.js which has the data stored in an array.
 The home.html is the landing page.
 Which takes to survey.html from the click of a button.
 The htmlroutes.js - for url -> server side path conversion.

 The Difference between
 Perfectfriend and Matchmaker:

 The Scores are stored as array in matchmaker, which throws error.
-Perfectfriend scores are stored as individual objects
+Perfectfriend scores are stored as individual Property,value pair.